Uncurlhalo/homelab-k8s/README.md

 # homelab-k8s

 This repo contains the necessary IAC resources to created a self hosted k8s-cluster on a Proxmox hypervisor utilizing Terraform and Kubespray.
-It is under active development and not yet complete.
-Currently the terraform modules to stand up the VM's for a cluster are functional and can be configured with a basic kubernetes cluster.
+The current repo represents a minimum viable setup.
+Currently the terraform modules to stand up the VM's for a cluster are functional and the cluster is configured with some slight modifications from default.

 ## Requirements and Assumptions

 * Proxmox VE v8.1 or greater
-* Internet connected network with IP's available in the range `192.168.1.200-192.168.1.229`
+* Internet connected network with IP's available in the range `192.168.2.0-192.168.3.255`
 * Enough available resources on the host server, explained below
   * 36 CPU cores
   * 64 GB RAM
   * 125 GB disk space available as `local-lvm`
   * 150GB disk space available as `zfs-vm-data`
 * Terraform v1.9.5 or greater
-* Ansible + Ansible Galaxy v2.16.10 or greater
+* Ansible v2.16.10 or greater
 * python3-jsonschema
 * python3-netaddr
 * python3-jmespath